JvanKatwijk/qt-dab/README.md

 **Qt-DAB-2.0** is an implementation of a DAB decoder for use on Linux and Windows based PC's, including some ARM based boards, such as the Raspberry PI, both 2 and 3.

 Beside to Qt-DAB, there exists a "light" version, **dabradio**, an SDRPlay-specific version **sdrplayDab** and a command-line based version.
 All three versions with a GUI are implemented in C++, using the Qt framework for the implementation of the GUI.
-The command-line version is implemented using C++, but does not depend on Qt.
+The command-line version is implemented using C++, and does not depend on Qt.

-dabradio and the Qt-free version, the "command-line only" version have their own repository on Github.
+**dabradio**, **sdrplayDab**  and the Qt-free version, **dab-cmdline** the "command-line only", version have their own repository on Github.

 The Qt-DAB and the dab-cmdline version both support decoding of terrestrial DAB and DAB+ reception from either an AIRSPY, an SDRplay, the HACK RF, or a dabstick (rtl_sdr).
 The sdrplayDab version is tightly couples to the SDRplay device.

-Beside to these C++ based versions,  (slightly limited) versions are implemented in Java and Ada, both with  an own repository on Github.
+Beside to these C++ based versions,  (slightly limited) versions are implemented in Java and Ada, both with their own repository on Github.

 The Qt-DAB version also supports input from an rtl-tcp server (see osmocom software) and pre-recorded files (`*.sdr`, `*.iq` and `*.raw`).
 Obviously there is a provision for dumping the input into an (\*.sdr)-file.